Jambiya

 A jambiya (جنبية), (Note: also spelled janbiya, jambya, jambia and janbia) is a type of dagger with a short curved blade with a medial ridge that originated from the Hadhramaut region in Yemen.
 They have spread to other countries in the Middle East, to other countries in the Arab world, and to parts of South Asia and Southeast Asia.
-Men typically above the age of 14 wear it as an accessory to their clothing.
+Men above the age of 14 wear it as an accessory to their clothing.

 Etymology

-The jambiya was given its name because it is worn on the side of a person—the word jambiya is derived from the Arabic word janb (جنب).
-A jambiya is constituted of a handle, a blade, and a sheath in which the blade is held.
-It is made of a certain sort of wood, to hold the blade that is fixed to the waist from underneath with an upward curved sheath.
-The belt that holds the jambiya is made of tanned leather, or some thick cloth.
-There are specialised markets and handicraft markets that decorate it with golden wires.
+The word jambiya comes from the Arabic word janb (جنب).
+It is worn on the side in a sheath made of wood fixed to the waist.
+The belt that holds the jambiya is made of tanned leather or thick cloth.